-We aim to deliver a high quality music education, which engages pupils and inspires them to develop their love of music and talents as musicians, both through explicit music lessons and through a development of musical skills through performances.
+We aim to deliver a high quality music education, which engages pupils and inspires them to develop their love of music and talents as musicians, both through explicit music lessons and through the development of musical skills through performances.

 • To provide opportunities across the curriculum for children to develop their listening skills from an early age.

 • Teach about a variety of tuned and non-tuned musical instruments including their voice.

 • Develop an awareness of how to use these instruments effectively by changing rhythm, pitch or dynamics.

 • Enable pupils to respond to and evaluate live and recorded music, including their own and others' compositions and performances;

 • Provide an opportunity for all children at all levels to perform alone and with others, using a range of instruments and their voices, developing an awareness of audiences, venue and occasion.